CommandLineLabs/completegeek/docs/financial-skills/how-to-invest.md

 still get some benefit of high-risk investments, with much less chance of losing a major chunk of your investment.

-There's two [axes](https://www.grammar-monster.com/plurals/plural_of_axis.htm) on which you'll be balancing your assets:
+There's two ways you'll be balancing your assets:

 * Among types of assets: stocks, bonds, and subclasses of both
 * Among account types -- primarily tax-free retirement accounts and taxable accounts.
 You'll want some type of assets (which are subject to capital gains taxes) in a tax-free account, and others in taxable accounts.